 Source: Adapted from US Department of Commerce.

-There is a distinct difference between the level of transport intensity of goods and economic sectors they are associated with, a trend which is mostly attributed to the material intensiveness of each good in relation to its value.
+There is a distinct difference between the level of transport intensity of goods and the economic sectors they are associated with.
+This trend is mostly attributed to the material intensiveness of each good in relation to its value.
 Goods with a high transport intensity tend to have a low added value.
 The most transport-intensive sectors involve agriculture, forestry, and fishing, which are handling ponderous goods over long distances.
 For instance, the cost of shipping lettuce between California and New York is about $8,000 per truckload.
-This is related to the long-distance involved, but also to the requirement that the lettuce must be stored at constant temperatures (cold chain in a refrigerated trailer) between 0 and 2 degrees Celsius.
+This is related to the long distance involved, but also to the requirement that the lettuce must be stored at constant temperatures (cold chain in a refrigerated trailer) between 0 and 2 degrees Celsius.